 The following year Cabinet formally approved the proposal and the formation of a Te Maori management committee, chaired by the Secretary for Maori Affairs, Kara Puketapu.
 A Māori sub-committee was also formed, with the responsibility of determining ‘how the Maori people would participate in this exhibition of their artistic heritage, what part they would play in the opening ceremonies, and what they would consider as generally appropriate for their taonga’.

 The dawn ceremony included traditional elements, such as karanga and karakia, that were familiar to the 90-strong New Zealand party of kaumātua, cultural performers, carvers, weavers and officials.
 The American party and others attending the event were less familiar with these elements but, like the New Zealanders, were reportedly moved by the experience.
-Barbara Goodman, a New Zealander who covered the event for Auckland’s Metro magazine, wrote:
+Barbara Goodman, who covered the event for Auckland’s Metro magazine, wrote: